Care from a Specialist

 or root), treatment of any metabolic or peripheral

-vascular disease or neurological condition.
-Covered
+vascular disease or neurological condition;

 - Rehabilitation therapy, which includes physical and